-In order to register your trade mark in a particular territory, you first need to make an application for registration to a trade mark office that has the authority to grant a registration covering that territory.
-Most countries have national trade mark offices which grant trade mark registrations covering their country.
-However, it is also possible to secure trade mark registrations which give rise to rights in more than one country.
-For example, a EU trade mark registration is a single right covering all twenty-seven European Union member states, and an international registration can give rise to registered rights in a number of designated countries.
+To register your trade mark in a particular territory, the first step is to file an application with the trade mark office that has the authority to grant a registration covering that territory.
+Most countries have national trade mark registries that have the right to grant trade mark registrations covering their country, but trade mark registrations also exist that confer rights in more than one country.
+One such example is the EU trade mark registration, which is a unitary right that automatically covers all European Union member states, the scope of protection expanding and contracting to reflect changes in EU membership.

-Most trade mark offices will examine an application to determine whether it meets their criteria for registration.
-The stringency of the examination procedure can vary considerably between different trade mark offices.
-Many offices also have a formal procedure which enables third parties to raise objections to the registration of a trade mark.
+Most trade mark registries examine an application to determine whether it meets their criteria for registration, although the stringency of the examination procedure can vary.
+In many countries there is also a formal procedure whereby third parties have the opportunity to oppose the grant of registration, typically on the basis of conflicting earlier rights or the inherent registrability of the trade mark.

-We have considerable experience of securing trade mark registrations throughout the world, and can devise and implement a filing strategy that is most appropriate to your business circumstances.
+We have considerable experience of securing trade mark registrations throughout the world, and can devise and implement the filing strategy that is most appropriate to your business circumstances.